DistantEye/Happenings_React_FE/README.md

     * Pages should have loading placeholder panels instead of components simply returning null when data hasn't loaded
     * Edges should be stylized a bit to liven up the relatively flat appearance
     * Spacing and alignment on UI elements should be adjusted.
 There are a few different schools of thought for UI design and the current placements don't quite match either of them
+* Jest tests aren't implemented beyond the placeholder.
+In a larger project, we'd want something for regression testing